hunxayi-shan/eais.go.kr/README.md

 - Python libraries: pandas, selenium, os, json, pathlib
 - Visual Studio Code (recommended as the development environment)
 - Use pip to install the required libraries

+## Usage

+Feel free to explore the code and adapt it to your needs.
+You can clone this repository and run the Python script to automate web scraping and PDF generation based on your specific requirements.

+## Acknowledgements

+I would like to thank the company for providing me with the opportunity to attempt this assessment.
+Despite the challenges I faced, it was a valuable learning experience.

+If you have any questions or suggestions, please don't hesitate to reach out.